Saraswatichandra (novel): Plot summary

 The novel take place in two fictional towns, Suvarnapur and Ratnanagari.

 Saraswatichandra, the protagonist of the novel, is a well educated, young lawyer deeply interested in literature, quite emotional and idealistic.
 He has been engaged to marry Kumudsundari (daughter of Vidyachatur – a Divan of Ratnanagari), a charming and proficient lady.
-But for certain reasons, Saraswatichandra renounces his home.
+But due to family conflicts, Saraswatichandra renounces his home.
 He assumes the name Navinchandra and starts his pilgrimage.
 As a result, Kumudsundari's parents marry her to Pramadadhan, the wayward son of Buddhidhan of Suvarnapur.
 Subsequently, Saraswatichandra (with the pseudonym of Navinchandra) arrives in Suvarnapur and has a meeting with Buddhidhan.
 Impressed by his eloquent talk and command over English, Buddhidhan invites him to stay with him.
 Saraswatichandra accepts Buddhidhan's proposal, resides at his home and finally becomes important member of Buddhidhan's family.

 But soon after, Saraswatichandra leaves Buddhidhan's house due to the tensions that contact with Kumud is causing them both, but on the way, he is attacked by bandits.
 The Sadhus of Sundargiri pick him and nurse him.
 At the same night, Kumud also leaves Suvarnapur to visit her parents home and on the way, get attacked by the same bandits gang, but is saved by her grandfather, who had come halfway to receive her.
 Kumud somehow falls into the river and is picked up by Sadhvis at the bank of the river.